anesukafesu/MIS-Inform/README.md

 # MIS-Inform

+## Setup and Virtual Environments
+To run the project, you have to install the requirements listed in the `requirements.txt` file.
+You can use the pip command as follows:

+`pip install -r requirements.txt`

+It is recommended that you use a virtual environment to avoid dependency conflicts with other programs.
+To set one up, follow the following steps:

+1. Create the virtual environment
+`python3 -m venv venv`

+2. Activate the virtual environment
+`source venv/bin/activate`

+3. Install the project dependencies
+`pip install -r requirements.txt`

+After this you can run the scripts and this project's dependencies will be isolated from your other system-wide dependencies.

+When you are done you can deactivate the environment
+4. Deactivate the environment
+`source venv/bin/deactivate`

+Any other time you need to run the project, just activate(Step 2) and deactivate(Step 4) the virtual environment.
+Also make sure to reinstall the requirements.txt after each `git pull` in case there are additional dependencies.

 ## Project Structure

 The project is made of a main script written in the `main.py` file and submodules written in the submodules directory.
 In addition there is a database that stores data at the root of the project